la2050/archive/_organizations/no-right-brain-left-behind-and-green-dot-schools.md

 org_summary: >-
   <p>Over the past 12 years, Green Dot has grown from a single 9th grade class
-  of 140 students in Inglewood to serve 10,300 at-risk students in 18 schools across Los Angeles, half of them turnarounds of LAUSDâ€™s lowest-performing schools.
+  of 140 students in Inglewood to serve 10,300 at-risk students in 18 schools across Los Angeles, half of them turnarounds of LAUSD’s lowest-performing schools.
 90% of students graduate with 76% going on to attend college.
-Green Dotâ€™s dramatic expansion has been fueled by a commitment to â€˜doing what it takesâ€™ to break down the barriers that prevent students from thriving.
+Green Dot’s dramatic expansion has been fueled by a commitment to ‘doing what it takes’ to break down the barriers that prevent students from thriving.
 Our first five schools were located throughout Los Angeles, with an emphasis on diverse neighborhoods that were underserved by traditional public schools.
-In 2012, those schools scored an average 764 on the Academic Performance Index (API), Californiaâ€™s primary measure of accountability; higher than both district and state averages.
-The schools are among the highest performing â€˜minorityâ€™ schools in California.</p>
+In 2012, those schools scored an average 764 on the Academic Performance Index (API), California’s primary measure of accountability; higher than both district and state averages.
+The schools are among the highest performing ‘minority’ schools in California.</p>